-- municipal fire prevention plans (which are being replaced by municipal fire management plans) - reserve management plans - local government planning schemes for the relevant zone or overlay (e.g. Wildfire Management Overlay).
+- municipal emergency management plans or fire subplans - reserve management plans - local government planning schemes for the relevant zone or overlay (eg Bushfire Management Overlay) - brigade and group engagement plans.

 Environmental management objectives may be found in a range of documents, including those listed in the following table.

-Land managers may have additional objectives that are not documented.
+Land managers may have additional objectives such as recreation, production or development that are not documented.
 It is important that these be documented and included in the planning process.

-meradea in the pidiffiling process.
-Planning for Key sources of environmental objectives Large areas, e.g. municipal level Regional catchment strategies Regional biodiversity and native vegetation strategies River health strategies Roadside management plans Pest management strategies Small reserves Land use recommendation reports (Land Conservation Council, Environment Conservation Council, Victorian Environment Assessment Council) Park and reserve management plans (which may also help guide management of connected vegetation) Farms Property management plans, including whole farm plans Conservation agreements such as Land for Wildlife, Trust for Nature, or Native Vegetation Credit (offset) agreements Local government planning schemes for the relevant zone or overlay (e.g. Environmental Significance Overlay, Vegetation Protection Overlay or Significant Landscape Overlay) Residential property Local government planning schemes for the relevant zone or overlay (e.g. Environmental Significance Overlay, Vegetation Protection Overlay or Significant Landscape Overlay) Operations Park, reserve or property management plans Local government laws (e.g. relating to air quality, roadside disturbance)
+Planning for Key sources of environmental objectives Large areas, eg municipal Regional catchment strategies Regional biodiversity and native vegetation strategies and plans River health strategies Roadside management plans Pest management strategies and plans Small reserves Land use recommendation reports (Land Conservation Council, Environment Conservation Council, Victorian Environment Assessment Council) Park and reserve management plans (which may also help guide management of connected vegetation) Farms Property management plans, including whole farm plans Conservation agreements such as Land for Wildlife, Trust for Nature, Native Vegetation Credit (offset), or carbon credit agreements Local government planning schemes for the relevant zone or overlay (eg Environmental Significance Overlay, Vegetation Protection Overlay, Heritage or Significant Landscape Overlay) Residential property Local government planning schemes for the relevant zone or overlay (eg Environmental Significance Overlay, Vegetation Protection Overlay or Significant Landscape Overlay), or Precinct Plans Operations Park, reserve or plan local government laws (eg relating to air quality, roadside disturbance)

-1.3 Identify the fire and disturbance history
+1.3 Identify the fire, land use and disturbance history

-Fire and disturbance history can help you to assess the likelihood of fire in the future and to identify the fire needs of native vegetation.
+Fire, past land use and past disturbance history can help you to assess the likelihood of fire in the future and to identify the fire needs of native vegetation.